PurdueRM/PurdueRM-Wiki/docs/algorithm/alg_team.md

 Tasked with updating and computer vision and machine learning routines for enemy robot detection and decision making.
 ### Tools we use
-- YOLOv5
+- YOLO
-	- An object-detection algorithm used to detect enemy robots
+	- An object-detection algorithm used to detect enemy robots.
+- OpenCV
+    - A C++ and Python Library designed for computer vision.
+- TensorRT
+    - C++ library for neural network inference acceleration on CUDA cores.
+- UART
+    - Serial port communication with referee system and control board.
+- ROS
+    - Robot Operating System, a asynchronous modular platform for robot applications.